 Kanab’s Fab Four Things to Do

-Avoid the crowds, enjoy fantastic food and discover the hidden gems along the way to the Southwest’s most popular national parks.
+Avoid the crowds, enjoy fantastic food and discover the hidden gems along the way to the Southwest’s most popular national parks including Zion National Park, Bryce Canyon National Park and the North Rim of the Grand Canyon.

-More: Most travelers have heard of “The Wave” but are unaware of the surrounding canyons that are just as jaw-dropping such as White Pocket.
-Read more.
+Most travelers have heard of “The Wave” but are unaware of the surrounding canyons that are just as jaw-dropping such as White Pocket.
+Find out which one to visit.

 Zion National Park

-Inside this national park, massive canyon walls reach toward the sky.
-As visitors drive through Zion National Park, it’s easy to be overwhelmed by the size and vertical orientation of the canyon walls that are all around you.
-Read more.
+Head to the most popular Utah park on this Utah national park road trip: Zion National Park.
+As visitors drive through the park, it’s easy to be overwhelmed by the size and vertical orientation of the canyon walls that are all around you.

 While southwest Utah is known for its amazing red-rock landscapes, there’s a pocket of mountains topped by aspen trees, wildflowers and pine trees.
-Here are four reasons to stop and stay here.
+Here are four reasons to stop and stay in the Cedar City area.

 Bryce Canyon National Park